pyscaffold/pyscaffold/docs/features.rst

     tox -e build

-Alternatively, if you are not a huge fan of isolated builds, or prefer running the commands yourself, you can execute ``python -m build --wheel --no-isolation``.
+Alternatively, if you are not a huge fan of isolated builds, or prefer running the commands yourself, you can execute ``python -m build --no-isolation``.
-Source distributions, i.e. ``sdist``, are only recommended if you absolutely need them.
-They are tricky to configure and may ignore several options in ``setup.cfg``.

 Uploading to PyPI
 -----------------